 Situated in Alcântara, LX factory is a complex of buildings once belonged to a fabric company called “Companhia de Fiação e Tecidos Lisbonense”.

 Nowadays the LX Factory it’s a giant creative island born in the ruins of a gigantic abandoned area.
 From architecture to music, it’s now the home of design companies, galleries and artists studios.

 Almost every building is decorated with huge, colorful graffiti-style murals on the exterior walls, some of them are stunning.
 There are too many restaurants at the LX Factory to name them all, but they may be quite expensive compared to the rest of the restaurants in Lisbon.

 LX factory is pretty active, check their agenda to find out all the events.

 The Alverca Palace is a hidden pearl located in the Santa Justa neighborhood.
 Don’t be mislead by the bare entrance, probably you would never enter it without knowing that the inside is just amazing.
 While walking up the dark stairs you’ll be catapulted into a Moroccan riad!
 The main courtyard with fountain follows the Moorish style, widespread in southern Spain at that time, that strongly influenced part of this building.
 From the patio you can go visit the first floor, where are the restaurant and the gorgeous ballroom.

-If not for a dinner at the magnificent restaurant, then go for a drink or a small dish at the cafeteria at the ground floor.
+If not for a dinner at the magnificent restaurant, then go for a drink or a small dish at the cafeteria on the ground floor.

 Bacalhau (codfish) is Portugal’s favorite fish.
 It is so much love that it can be cooked every day of the year without repeating a recipe once.
 You can have it baked, barbecued, canned, with potatoes, with rice, and so many other ways.